garystafford/svdxt-sagemaker-huggingface/README.md

 For more information on using this repository, read the associated blog post, [Generative AI Videos with Stability AI’s Stable Video Diffusion XT using Asynchronous Inference on Amazon SageMaker](https://garystafford.medium.com/generative-ai-videos-with-stability-ais-stable-video-diffusion-xt-using-asynchronous-inference-on-6810e0a7cab6).

+Version 1 of the Notebook, [svd_xt_demo_v1.ipynb](svd_xt_demo_v1.ipynb), accepts publicly accessible URL of the image as opposed to v2 of the Notebook that accepted an image as input.
+Use corresponding custom inference script, [inference_v1/inference.py](inference_v1/inference.py).

+Version 2 of the Notebook, [svd_xt_demo_v2.ipynb](svd_xt_demo_v2.ipynb), accepts an image as input as opposed to original v1 of the Notebook that accepted a publicly accessible URL of the image.
+Use corresponding custom inference script, [inference_v2/inference.py](inference_v2/inference.py).

 ## Architecture

 ![Architecture](architecture/async_inference.png)